fanoframework/fanoframework.github.io/security/handling-cors/index.md

 ## What is CORS request?

-Cross-Origin Resource Sharing (CORS) request is HTTP simple request which `Origin` header does not same with `Host` header.
-By default browser blocks such requests.
+Cross-Origin Resource Sharing (CORS) request is HTTP request which `Origin` header does not same with `Host` header.
+By default browser blocks such requests due to same origin policy.

-This may pose some problem for backend API where sometime it is configure to run on different host or port.
+This may pose some problem for backend API where sometime it is configured to run on different host or port.

 To allow such requests, backend API needs to tells browser that it acknoledges such request